 The University may need to obtain a written evaluation of a proposal for a new dual degree program from a scholar at an institution outside of New York State.
 The following grid indicates when external evaluations are necessary and how many.

 |Both Parts Registered||At Least One Part Not Registered|

 Proposed reviewers should be specialists in the area of the program but should not to have had an association with Columbia that would compromise the independence of their evaluations.
 The NYSED considers that a conflict of interest exists if a proposed reviewer:

 - has had or applied for an appointment at the University or is related to someone who has;

 - was consulted about the development of the proposed program; or

 - has a professional relationship with someone at the University such as collaborating on externally funded research and publications.

 The NYSED requires universities and colleges to obtain its approval of potential reviewers before asking any of them for their evaluations.
-Therefore, as part of the Proposal for New Program, the school includes 4-5 suggestions for the external reviewer, with information on their institution and scholarly field.
+Therefore, as part of the Proposal for New Program, the school includes 2-3 suggestions for external reviewers for Master's programs, and 3-5 suggestions for external reviewers for doctoral programs, with information on their institution and scholarly field.
 The Vice Provost for Academic Programs submits the list of proposed reviewers to the NYSED.
 Once the NYSED has given its approval, the originating unit obtains the necessary number of external reviews when it is required.